yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ```

 We are now ready to initialize all the weights in each transformer layer!
-We create a set of parameters for each layer and store them in our dictionary.
+Let's create a set of parameters for each layer and store them in our dictionary.
 ```python
 key = random.PRNGKey(42)
 key, *layer_keys = random.split(key, num_layers+1)